 - This section describes how the UKATS RAB will be rolled forward from one year to another during NR23.
-The start point for these calculations is the RAB as at 31 December 2022. - This section takes into consideration the net capital expenditure made by UKATS, and Pension Contribution Variances, the movements in working capital (e.g. debtors and creditors) and the allowances for depreciation incorporated in the price control calculations.
+The start point for these calculations is the RAB as at 31 December 2022. - This section takes into consideration the net capital expenditure made by UKATS, and Pension Contribution Variances, the RP3 spectrum cost variance the movements in working capital (e.g. debtors and creditors) the movements in the RP3 TRS, allowances for depreciation, the RPI-CPI wedge variance adjustment, the capitalised financing costs and the RP3 tax clawback adjustment incorporated in the price control calculations.
 In this way, the RAB during NR23 will reflect the cash-flow investment made in the assets of the company, net of amounts contributed by customers by way of depreciation allowances. - The price control provides for a return on the RAB, based on assumptions for levels of net capital expenditure, and also provided for an allowance for pensions costs based on assumptions for levels of pension contributions.
 CAA intends that variances against these assumptions, and their financing cost implications (consistent with the equivalent formulae existing before this modification), are taken into account by making suitable additions or deductions in the RAB calculations.